Posting Number: #1741

 Closing Date: Until Filled

-Location: Remote, CA
+Location: Berkeley, CA (Remote)

 The Public Health Institute (PHI) is an independent, nonprofit organization dedicated to promoting health, well-being, and quality of life for people throughout California, across the nation and around the world.
 As one of the largest and most comprehensive public health organizations in the nation, we are at the forefront of research and innovations to improve the efficacy of public health statewide, nationally, and internationally.

 The California Alliance of Academics and Communities for Public Health Equity (“The Alliance”), a program at the Public Health Institute, is seeking two motivated work-study students of UC Berkeley to provide research and administrative support.
 Students will join a dynamic team committed to working with public health and social justice leaders from academia, community, government and beyond to inform and address policy and workforce needs for health equity.

 The Alliance is an exciting new statewide initiative to mobilize the schools and programs of public health in California for collective impact and to build a statewide policy, research, and action network.
 We combine the power of public health academics, students, programs, and communities to build a common policy agenda, grow a more diverse and anti-discriminatory health workforce, and combine resources to serve community needs.

 The Project Assistant will join the Alliance during an exciting period of growth and expansion.
 The position will provide support with a variety of research and administrative functions, such as meeting support, communications development, compiling research for key projects and priorities, and event planning support.
 In addition to being a critical part of growing this statewide public health program, work studies will have the chance to learn from leading public health experts at the Public Health Institute, work with university faculty as colleagues, and shadow meetings and events that shape the future of public health in California.